dengking/machine-learning/docs/Programming/TensorFlow/Implementation/TensorFlow-white-paper/whitepaper2015.md

 > NOTE:

 The placement algorithm first runs a simulated execution of the graph.
-The simulation is described below and ends up picking a device for each node in the graph using greedy heuristics.
+The simulation is described below and ends up picking a device for each node in the graph using **greedy heuristics**.
 The node to device placement generated by this simulation is also used as the placement for the real execution.

 The **placement algorithm** starts with the sources of the **computation graph**, and simulates the activity on each device in the system as it progresses.
-For each node that is reached in this traversal, the set of feasible devices is considered (a device may not be feasible if the device does not provide a kernel that implements the particular operation).
-For nodes with multiple feasible devices, the **placement algorithm** uses a greedy heuristic that examines the effects on the completion time of the node of placing the node on each possible device.
-This heuristic takes into account the estimated or measured execution time of the operation on that kind of device from the cost model, and also includes the costs of any communication that would be introduced in order to transmit inputs to this node from other devices to the considered device.
+For each node that is reached in this traversal, the set of **feasible devices** is considered (a device may not be feasible if the device does not provide a kernel that implements the particular operation).
+For nodes with multiple feasible devices, the **placement algorithm** uses a **greedy heuristic** that examines the effects on the completion time of the node of placing the node on each possible device.
+This heuristic takes into account the estimated or measured execution time of the operation on that kind of device from the **cost model**, and also includes the costs of any communication that would be introduced in order to transmit inputs to this node from other devices to the considered device.

 > NOTE: 思考：source of computation graph是computation graph的哪一端？
 >
 > 上面这一段所描述的是“The placement algorithm first runs a simulated execution of the graph”，即“simulation ”

 The device where the node’s operation would finish the soonest is selected as the device for that operation, and the placement process then continues onwards to make placement decisions for other nodes in the graph, including downstream nodes that are now ready for their own simulated execution.
-Section 4.3 describes some extensions that allow users to provide hints and partial constraints to guide the placement algorithm.
+Section 4.3 describes some extensions that allow users to provide hints and partial constraints to guide the **placement algorithm**.
 The placement algorithm is an area of ongoing development within the system.

 #### 3.2.2 Cross-Device Communication